What Is the Connection Between Diabetes and Limb Loss?

 - Those who have suffered diabetes or kidney failure for a long period of time

 - Those who are currently heavy smokers or who have had a history of heavy smoking

 - Those with non-healing wounds on their feet

 - Those over the age of 55

 - Those who have progressive pain in their legs, primarily their calves, during exercise, specifically while walking or running (also known as claudication)

-Evaluation involves simple yet highly advanced tools that measure the blood pressure at the level of the feet and toes; low blood pressure here implies obstruction of blood flow.
 Using ultrasound-guided technology, physicians also can look at the inside of arteries and provide a more in-depth evaluation by finding exactly where there are obstructions along the arteries.
 If needed, physicians can also use advance imaging, such as CT scans or MRIs, that give more robust information about the degree and location of the disease, which helps plan an intervention if needed.

 When it comes to intervention, vascular surgeons have moved away from open vascular surgery to catheter-based procedures, which can be done under local anesthesia, require little to no recovery time, and are more cost-friendly.

 New catheter-based interventions have allowed our surgeons to treat those who previously were too sick to have open surgery.
 These patients now have a less invasive option to treat peripheral artery disease.